← Writing

 Play is how you learn what no one has figured out yet

 There are two ways to learn: from a teacher with the answer, or by playing until you work it out.
-AI needs the second, yet we default to choosing the first.
+Topics like AI need the second, yet we default to choosing the first.

 Illustrated cover showing a contained course path ending at a closed doorway

-In Singapore, when something new and important shows up, it seems like many of us default to a familar pattern of behaviour: finding a training course to attend.
+In Singapore, whenever there's something new to learn, it seems like many of us default to a familiar pattern of behaviour: finding a training course to attend.

 It's a national habit, and the whole apparatus is there to make it easy: SkillsFuture credits to spend, Coursera and Udemy a click away, Training Providers with a catalogue and a certificate waiting at the end.